-Ahh, the elusive Holy Grail of the perfect vegan burger… I’ve searched for you far and wide by making other people’s recipes and even experimenting myself a few times, but you just seem to laugh in my face and keep fleeing…
+I’ve searched for the vegan burger perfection far and wide by making other people’s burger recipes, but that perfect burger just seems to laugh in my face and keep fleeing…

 Added bonus: since these burgers are baked in the oven as opposed to sautéed in oil on stovetop, they are not going to get drenched in oil during cooking.

 The recipe calls for wheat gluten (it helps the burgers from falling apart) and soy sauce, but if you eat gluten free, you can leave out the gluten and replace the soy sauce with gluten-free tamari.

 Be careful when flipping the burgers: they may crumble easily without gluten.

 If you’ve tried this recipe, I’d love to hear how it turned out!
 Give it a star rating below, pin it to Pinterest, tag @vegan_runner_eats on Instagram, or leave a comment.

 Note: As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my blog, I may receive a small commission, at no extra cost to you.
 Thank you!